Anishinaabeg: Art & Power

 Royal Ontario Museum

-Arni’s curatorial responsibilities at the ROM primarily rest in the North American plains, southwest U.S., and Latin American ethnographic collections.
-He curated the sections pertaining to those collections in both the ROM’s Daphne Cockwell Gallery dedicated to First Peoples art & culture and The Shreyas and Mina Ajmera Gallery of Africa, The Americas, and Asia-Pacific.
+Arni’s curatorial responsibilities at the Museum primarily rest in the North American plains, southwest U.S., and Latin American ethnographic collections.
+He curated the sections pertaining to those collections in both ROM’s Daphne Cockwell Gallery dedicated to First Peoples art & culture and The Shreyas and Mina Ajmera Gallery of Africa, The Americas, and Asia-Pacific.
 He is currently responsible for the entirety of the Museum’s ethnology collections of the Americas.
-Arni is the the ROM’s curator of Anishinaabeg: Art & Power, collaborating with two Indigeneous guest curators.
+Arni is ROM’s curator of Anishinaabeg: Art & Power, collaborating with two Indigeneous guest curators.

-Arni joined the ROM in 1974 as an aspiring painter with an undergraduate degree in Fine Arts from York University.
+Arni joined ROM in 1974 as an aspiring painter with an undergraduate degree in Fine Arts from York University.
 Before that he had worked in several contemporary art galleries including the Isaacs Gallery, Carmen Lamanna Gallery, and La Galerie du Siécle.
 He also worked summers in Manitoba and Saskatchewan’s remote Indigenous communities.
-Against this background, Arni’s primary task for his first 10 years at the ROM was the physical reorganization of its collection of over 30,000 ethnographic artifacts from around the world.
+Against this background, Arni’s primary task for his first 10 years at ROM was the physical reorganization of its collection of over 30,000 ethnographic artifacts from around the world.
 Handling these objects had a profound effect on both his painting and research interests.
 In 1982, he received a Canada Council “B” grant, allowing him to paint full time for a year and travel to European museums where he studied ethnographic collections.
 This experience enhanced Arni’s understanding of the distribution of geometric motifs having a worldwide presence in ethnographic art.
 This trip was a turning point that several years later led to his giving up painting in favour of studying museum objects.

 Saul Williams